dokkimi/dokkimi/docs/proposed/DESIGN-grpc-support.md

 - **Method matching** is trivially `POST` for all gRPC calls
 - **Body matching** requires proto files.
 If provided, the interceptor deserializes the request and matches against field values.
 If not, body matching is unavailable — mocks can only match on service/method name.

 Mock responses for gRPC must be valid protobuf.
-If proto files are provided, the user could define mock responses as JSON (which the interceptor serializes to protobuf before returning).
-Without proto files, the user would need to provide raw protobuf bytes.
+If proto files are provided, the user defines mock responses as JSON (which the interceptor serializes to protobuf before returning).
+Without proto files, gRPC mocks are unavailable (consistent with body matching being unavailable without protos).

+When serving a gRPC mock response, the interceptor must:

+1. Serialize the JSON response to protobuf using the loaded proto schema
+2. Wrap the protobuf bytes in the 5-byte gRPC length-prefixed frame (compressed=0 + 4-byte length)
+3. Set `content-type: application/grpc` and appropriate gRPC response headers
+4. Emit `grpc-status: 0` and `grpc-message` in HTTP/2 **trailers** (not headers) — gRPC clients expect status in trailers and will fail if it's missing

 ### Definition File Changes